This easy Mashed Potatoes recipe will take your homemade mashed potatoes from average to fantastic!

 How to make perfect Mashed Potatoes:

-Serve the best mashed potatoes warm, garnished with fresh parley, or melted butter, if you want.
+Serve: Spoon into a bowl and serve warm garnished with melted butter, fresh parsley.
 Top with Chicken Gravy or Turkey Gravy, if desired.

 Follow me for more great recipes